balford249/coding_samples/go_sample/pitch-processer-app/README.md

 ### `orderbook`

-Handles parsed events and maintains the state required to track **traded volume per symbol**.
+Consume parsed events and maintains the state required to track **traded volume per symbol**.

 Responsibilities:

-- Process events emitted by the parser
+- Process events emitted by the event handler
 - Maintain symbol-level trade volume
 - Update state as new events are received

+---

+### `eventhandlers`

+Parses the PITCH line and feeds the order book so it can update its state

+Responsibilities:

+- Use the given pitchparser to parse the line and get the details required for the event
+- Call the correct orderbook function to update the state of the book for the event type

 ---